Support Page Content

 Where and when do we meet?

-With the pandemic still an issue, we have two kinds of seminars and programs.
-Those on Zoom are offered Mondays through Thursdays.
-On Fridays, the Forums are also on Zoom.
-Fridays also offer a selection of in-person programs on campus, some in classroom only and others for members in the classroom and on Zoom..
+We have two kinds of seminars and programs.
+Those on Zoom are offered mainly Mondays through Thursdays.
+Fridays also offer a selection of in-person programs on campus, some in classroom only and others for members in the classroom and also on Zoom.
+The Forum is also both in a campus classroom and on Zoom.

 What about parking?